st3r4g/swvkc/README.md

 # swvkc (temporary name)
-`swvkc` is a Wayland compositor which sacrifices features for performance and correctness.\
+`swvkc` is an experimental Wayland compositor meant to explore the possibility of using Vulkan as a rendering backend.\
 `swvkc` prioritizes direct scanout of client buffers when possible.
 When compositing needs to be done, it renders to the screen with simple copy commands from the Vulkan API.\
-An explicit list of the goals of the project:
+Some goals/directions of the project:
 * Do the minimal work necessary to display client buffers, do not introduce screen tearing/stuttering or input lag.
-* Strictly adhere to the Wayland protocol specification in order to minimize undefined behaviour and assure stability.
+* Stick to minimal window management features.
-* Write simple, readable and standardized code.
+* Try to write simple, easy to understand code.

-Things like simple window management features will of course eventually be implemented but I don't want to rush to avoid bugs.

 ## Current status
-`swvkc` is in Alpha stage.
-The whole idea of a DRM+Vulkan compositor was quite experimental, so I quickly sketched out things to see if they worked without caring too much for correctness.
-Now I've reached a point in which the program is actually usable (with some caveats), so experimentation and consolidation will proceed in parallel.\
-Some considerations:
 * The mechanism to import both shm and dma buffers into Vulkan has been quickly sketched, but it needs to be made more robust (some assumptions about the buffer formats should be removed too).